Werner syndrome helicase: Post-translational modification

-WRN roles in DNA repair pathways
+Function

+The exonuclease activities of WRN include degradation of recessed 3' ends and initiation of DNA degradation from a gap in dsDNA.
+WRN is important in repair of double strand breaks by homologous recombination or non-homologous end joining, repair of single nucleotide damages by base excision repair, and is effective in replication arrest recovery.

+WRN may also be important in telomere maintenance and replication, especially the replication of the G-rich sequences.

+WRN may function as an exonuclease in DNA repair, recombination, or replication, as well as resolution of DNA secondary structures.
+It is involved in branch migration at Holliday junctions, and it interacts with other DNA replication intermediates.
+WRN is important to genome stability, and cells with mutations to WRN are more susceptible to DNA damage and DNA breaks.

 Homologous recombinational repair

 WRN is active in homologous recombination.
 Cells defective in the WRN gene have a 23-fold reduction in spontaneous mitotic recombination, with especial deficiency in conversion-type events.
 WRN defective cells, when exposed to x-rays, have more chromosome breaks and micronuclei than cells with wild-type WRN.
 Cells defective in the WRN gene are not more sensitive than wild-type cells to gamma-irradiation, UV light, 4 – 6 cyclobutane pyrimidines, or mitomycin C, but are sensitive to type I and type II topoisomerase inhibitors.
 These findings suggested that the WRN protein takes part in homologous recombinational repair and in the processing of stalled replication forks.

 Non-homologous end joining

 WRN has an important role in non-homologous end joining (NHEJ) DNA repair.
 As shown by Shamanna et al., WRN is recruited to double-strand breaks (DSBs) and participates in NHEJ with its enzymatic and non-enzymatic functions.
 At DSBs, in association with Ku (protein), it promotes standard or canonical NHEJ (c-NHEJ), repairing double-strand breaks in DNA with its enzymatic functions and with a fair degree of accuracy.
 WRN inhibits an alternative form of NHEJ, called alt-NHEJ or microhomology-mediated end joining (MMEJ).
 MMEJ is an inaccurate mode of repair for double-strand breaks.